insolar/docs/docs/source/decentralization.rst

 In figure 2, Insolar runs all the nodes except the light-colored Observer ones.
 Insolar nodes have several static roles:

+.. |compute| image:: imgs/decentralization/Compute.svg
+             :width: 30px
+.. |throughput| image:: imgs/decentralization/Throughput.svg
+                :width: 30px
+.. |storage| image:: imgs/decentralization/Storage.svg
+             :width: 30px
+.. |observer| image:: imgs/decentralization/Observer.svg
+              :width: 30px

-* Compute (green)—virtual nodes (VN) with powerful CPUs for smart contract execution.
+|compute| Compute—virtual nodes (compute) with powerful CPUs for smart contract execution.

-* Throughput (blue)—light material nodes (LMN) with lots of RAM for block building and caching.
+|throughput| Throughput—light material nodes (LMN) with lots of RAM for block building and caching.

-* Storage (purple)—heavy material nodes (HMN) with fast SSDs for quick access to long-term storage.
+|storage| Storage—heavy material nodes (HMN) with fast SSDs for quick access to long-term storage.

 .. note::

-   (Dark and light yellow) Observer nodes do not participate in consensus, they replicate the finalized MainNet data and rebuild the data in a relational form.
+   |observer| Observer nodes do not participate in consensus, they replicate the finalized MainNet data and rebuild the data in a relational form.
 In particular, this allows to check data consistency and immutability over time.
 Read more on Observer nodes below.

 For more information on node roles, see the :ref:`Multi-role nodes <multi_role_nodes>` section.